Abstracts

 Intent to Present

-SAWC | WHS 2026 requires proof of pre-registration for all accepted abstract presenters.
-After registering, it is the designated primary contact’s responsibility to mark his/her intent to present through the abstract portal, as outlined in the acceptance e-mail, by providing the badge number of the registered representative.
-The badge number can be found on your registration confirmation.
-Instructions on this process will be included in your acceptance e-mail.
-Even though you may be registered for the meeting, intent to present must still be submitted.
-If the intent to present is not submitted by the date included in your acceptance e-mail, the abstract will be withdrawn.
+SAWC requires proof of conference registration for all accepted abstracts.
+After registering, it is the designated primary contact’s responsibility to mark his or her intent to present through the abstract portal, as outlined in the acceptance e-mail.
+This includes providing the badge number of the registered representative, which can be found in the registration confirmation e-mail.
+Instructions for this process will be included in the acceptance e-mail.
+Even if you are registered for the meeting, intent to present must still be submitted.
+If the intent to present is not submitted by the deadline listed in the acceptance e-mail, the abstract will be withdrawn.

 Important Links